 - Peer support

-This suite of services helps people with psychotic disorders to experience improved family relationships, increased social connection and more consistent symptom management.
-Many case managers also refer clients to services needed to address other issues like medical problems.
+This suite of services helps people experience improved family relationships, increased social connection and more consistent symptom management after early psychosis.
+Many case managers also refer clients to services needed to address other issues like underlying medical or mental health problems.

 The extent to which CSC improves a person’s quality of life is related to how quickly they start receiving care.
 The interconnected services of CSC provide support that can allow an individual to respond to changes in their condition quickly, helping prevent rehospitalization and other potential consequences of symptom recurrence.

 Family and Group Therapy